 * Argentina's central bank lowered the floor for its benchmark Leliq interest rate to 44% from 48%, citing slower inflation.
 The latest reduction brings the reference rate in effective terms to 54% per year, the central bank said, adding that the new rate will be effective for the next Leliq tender on Feb.
 18.

-* Over the counter Argentine bond prices declined an average 2% on Feb.
-13 after the country's economy minister warned of a looming "deep debt restructuring," Reuters reported.
+* Over-the-counter Argentine bond prices declined an average 2% on Feb.
+13 after Economy Minister Martin Guzman warned of a looming "deep debt restructuring," Reuters reported.
 He also said the restructuring would probably be "frustrating" for bondholders.

 * Argentina's central bank said it will lower reserve requirements for financial institutions that offer loans to micro, small and medium-sized enterprises at rates of 35% or less, El Cronista reported.